Machine Learning Algorithms

 K-means clustering is an unsupervised learning algorithm that groups data into K-distinct clusters.
 Each point is assigned to the cluster whose mean or centroid is closest.

 The initialization process starts by generating k centroids; the clusters are iteratively improved by sending each data point to the nearest centroid and updating the centroids by the new members in each cluster.
-This is repeated until the clusters stabilize so that each data point is in the best possible group.
+This is repeated until the clusters stabilize so each data point is in the best possible group.
 K-means is widely used in customer segmentation, market research, and image compression because of its efficiency and simplicity.

 Use Cases: K-means clustering is used in customer segmentation, market segmentation, and image compression.